PETER TOSH (b. 1944 - † 1987)LEGALIZE IT

 1976 - Columbia - studio - discs: 1

-Thousands tons of ink had been used to describe the musical career of the late Peter McIntosh.
-In late 1971 and before he and Bunny and Bob went on their own path he had already released some material on his own.
-So when it came to buit up his own career after the Wailers adventure ended he was no new to the solo record business.
+Tons of ink had been used to describe the musical career of the late Peter McIntosh.
+In late 1971 and before he, Bunny and Bob went following their own path he had already released some material on his own.
+So when it came to build up his own career after the Wailers adventure ended he was not new to the solo record business.
 This album was his debut as a major voice and character in Jamaica.
 The "toughest" of the three is here well intended to demonstrate that he is totally capable of delivering a classic set.
 This infact is what it is.
 A classic.
-By nine tracks there is all.
+Nine tracks fulfill the expectations.
 From the religious "Igziabeher", through the ganja anthem "Legalize It" to the semplicty of "Ketchy Shuby".
-In between there is "Burial" (Rasta is not for Christian things...!) and "No Sympathy".
+In between there is "Burial" (Rasta no deal with Christian!) and "No Sympathy".
 "Till Your Well Runs Dry" runs between a slow mood atmosphere and a Roots one.
 The set closes remembering the old times with an almost Rocksteady song: "Brand New Second Hand".
 This album was produced by himself.
 The musicians here are: Peter Tosh (vocals and guitar), Carlton Barrett (drums), Aston Barrett and Robbie Shakespeare (bass), Al Anderson (guitar) and Tyrone Downie on keyboards.
 The set was recorded at Randy's (Kingston, JA) and Treasure Isle (Kingston, JA).
 It was engineered by Karl Pitterson and Jerry Smith.
 Believe it or nor, this is a classic.
 And like this it will always be remembered.
-This is the highest point reached from Tosh.
+This album along with "Equal Rights" is the highest point reached from Tosh.

 1976 - live - discs: 1